altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 'has no intention of eating you.'
-~Alice's mind - like every mind was a turmoil of stochastic half thoughts~ ~Robert waited for her to properly think at him, though he was helpless not to know her mind inside his.~ 'seriously, should we be helping this.'
+~Alice's mind - like every mind was a turmoil of stochastic half thoughts~ ~Robert waited for her to properly think at him, though he was helpless not to know her mind inside his.~ "AG::Seriously, should we be helping this."
 'look.'
 ~He looked at the link~
 ~At the growing fractal moon snuffing out parts of the link~ 'we can deal with this creature after that, if we decide we want to.'
-'do you?'
+"AG::do you?"
 'do I what?'
-'Want to still get out.'
+"AG::Want to still get out."
 'We are out.'
-~Robert felt a turning in his head - a refutation from Alice~ 'you: look.'
+~Robert felt a turning in his head - a refutation from Alice~ "AG::you: look."
 ~Robert felt his attention turn to the tongues.~
-~They were everywhere - touching nearly everyone and everything.~ 'we are cattle to it, maybe we poison the herd.'
+~They were everywhere - touching nearly everyone and everything.~ "AG::We are cattle to it, maybe we poison the herd."
 ~Robert considered.~
-"We are approaching - I would not appreciate finding another species to eat" ~Robert felt the barrier to the link as a thin soap bubble.~ ~Quite enveloped him - as he fell at the edge of all things...~ ~Towards a ship.~
+"NULL::We are approaching - I would not appreciate finding another species to eat" ~Robert felt the barrier to the link as a thin soap bubble.~ ~Quite enveloped him - as he fell at the edge of all things...~ ~Towards a ship.~